fteem/how-to-write-minitest-extensions/manuscript/4-writing-our-first-extension.md

 that we want to build a Minitest extension, therefore it's not creating a `minitest/clr_plugin.rb` file.

+## Development flow

+Although having the plugin skeleton is nice, for the development flow I would recommend using a project (preferably a smaller one) that uses Minitest as the testing framework.

+For example, I am the author of a Ruby gem called [Forecastr](https://github.com/fteem/forecastr) which uses Minitest.
+Inside the `lib` directory of the project, we will add a `minitest` folder.
+This will be our development workspace.
+After we are happy with the extension, we can extract the logic of the extension to the gem skeleton we created in the last step.

+In your own development setup, you can use any Ruby project.
+Also, the path of the directory does not have to be `lib`, as long as the path is included in Ruby's `LOAD_PATH`.

 ## Adding the plugin

 The file will be consisted of two methods, `Minitest.plugin_clr_options` and